Government’s leasehold reforms ‘not the revolution required’, peers told

 The Bill aims to make it cheaper and easier for more people to extend their lease, buy their freehold and take over management of their building.

-Reforms to leasehold and freehold in England and Wales are on course to become law, amid warnings it is “not the revolution” required.
+Reforms to leasehold and freehold in England and Wales have become law, amid warnings it is “not the revolution” required.

-Government and opposition officials agreed to push ahead with the Leasehold and Freehold Reform Bill in the final hours before Parliament shuts down for the General Election on July 4.
+Government and opposition officials agreed to push ahead with the Leasehold and Freehold Reform Act in the final hours before Parliament shuts down for the General Election on July 4.

 Leaseholds are a form of home ownership that gives the householders the right to live in a property for a fixed number of years but can also mean having to pay service charges to the freeholder, who owns the land.